 Airports are an essential part of our travels and also our lives.
 They are a point of departure and arrival, transitional spaces, points of meeting or separation…

-Every time we fly, we spend at least a few hours in the airport, so it’s always a pleasant surprise when the airport is comfortable and it’s an added bonus if it is architecturally interesting and beautiful as well.
+Every time we fly, we spend at least a few hours in the airport (sometimes more if there are delays!), so it’s always a pleasant surprise when the airport is comfortable and it’s an added bonus if it is architecturally interesting and beautiful as well.

-Take a look at our annual study about the best and worst airports in the world according to the opinion of 65,000 eDreams clients.
+Take a look at our annual study about the best airports in the world according to the opinion of eDreams’ travellers.

-Here are 10 of the most beautiful airports in the world – both functional and complex works of art and architecture – just looking at them can relieve all the stress of travelers passing through their doors!
+Here are 10 of the most beautiful airports in the world – both functional and complex works of art and architecture.
+Just looking at them can relieve all the stress of travellers passing through their doors!

 Incheon International Airport, Incheon, South Korea